 - Designate certain structures or objects having historic, architectural, archaeological, cultural or aesthetic significance as Structures of Merit;

-- Review and approve, disapprove, or approve with conditions, plans for exterior alteration, demolition, relocation, moving, or construction of or on (1) any structures or real property within El Pueblo Viejo Landmark District, (2) any structures or real property within any designated Landmark District, (3) any additional property authorized by action of the City Council; (4) a designated Landmark.
+- Review and approve, disapprove, or approve with conditions, plans for exterior alteration, demolition, relocation, moving, or construction of or on (1) any structures or real property within El Pueblo Viejo Landmark District, (2) any structures or real property within any designated Landmark District, (3) any additional property authorized by action of the City Council, (4) a designated Landmark.
 The area described in Section 22.22.100 of the Santa Barbara Municipal Code as it exists at the time of this amendment shall comprise El Pueblo Viejo Landmark District.
 Its boundaries may be expanded by the City Council through the adoption of appropriate ordinances.
-Any applicant may appeal in writing to the City Council from any action or decision of the Historic Landmarks Commission, whereupon the City Council may approve, conditionally approve or disapprove such application and the decision of the City Council shall be final.
+Any applicant may appeal in writing to the City Council any action or decision of the Historic Landmarks Commission, whereupon the City Council may approve, conditionally approve or disapprove such application, and the decision of the City Council shall be final.
 Any structure, natural feature, site or area owned or leased by any public entity shall not be subject to the provisions of this Section with the exception of those owned or leased by the City unless the City Council determines in its discretion that such review is unnecessary;

 - Perform such other functions or duties, not inconsistent with the City Charter, as may be prescribed by ordinance.

 All members shall have demonstrated interest in and knowledge of the history and architecture of the City.

 - Five members must be qualified electors of the City.

 - At least two members must be licensed architects.

 - At least one member must be a professional architectural historian.

 - At least one member must be a licensed landscape architect.

 - The remaining members may represent the public at large.